 19. Search engine optimization (SEO)

-This falls into the realm of copywriting.
+This falls into the realm of copywriting and digital marketing.
 Creating content that’s searchable in Google is key to getting eyes on your work.
 Good SEO involves naturally weaving keywords and phrases into the content.
 It’s important to recognize when SEO feels forced, throws off readability, and should be reworked.

 Effective design doesn't materialize by chance.
 Design choices like navigation, layout, and color scheme should be deliberate.
 Attention to detail should touch every part of a design.